The hidden risks of low humidity at cruising altitudes

 The Humidifier Onboard solution

-Our Humidifier Onboard system uses potable water to achieve optimal humidity levels, increasing RH to a more comfortable 17% in the flight deck and 22% in the crew rest compartment.
-This significant improvement creates a healthier flying environment and supports pilot well-being in several ways:Â
+CTT Systems’ Humidifier Onboard for air freighters uses potable water to boost relative humidity to a comfortable 17% in the flight deck and 22% in crew rest compartments.
+This significant improvement creates a healthier environment and supports pilot well-being in several ways:

 Strengthening pilot immunity

-By maintaining optimal humidity, the system supports pilots’ immune defenses, reducing their vulnerability to illnesses during flights and upon arrival.Â
+By maintaining optimal humidity, the system helps protect pilots’ immune defenses, reducing their vulnerability to illnesses during and after flights.

 Protecting vision and enhancing comfort

-Higher humidity levels alleviate issues like dry eyes and skin, helping pilots maintain focus and alertness throughout long flights. Â
+Higher humidity levels alleviate dry eyes and skin, helping pilots stay focused and alert throughout long cargo missions.

 Superior air quality and VOC reduction

-In collaboration with Swedish air filtration specialists Camfil, we’ve integrated an advanced active carbon filter into the Humidifier Onboard system.
-This technology reduces harmful substances like acetone and benzene, enhancing onboard air quality.Â
+In collaboration with Swedish air filtration specialists Camfil, CTT Systems has integrated an advanced active carbon filter into the Humidifier Onboard system.
+This technology reduces harmful substances like acetone and benzene, further improving onboard air quality.

 Proven benefits across top aircraft models